 Figure 1: Import Settings

 So enough with the setup, let’s make some requests.
-First example that we are going to create is a simple GET request to the endpoint where we get a specific user ID:
+The first Robot Framework API testing example that we are going to create is a simple GET request to the endpoint where we get a specific user ID:

 Figure 2: GET request for a specific user